ilmax/site/content/posts/import-many-terraform/index.md

 > Please note that your mileage may vary depending on the resources you use

-If you want to, you can enahnce the script to also look up these resources using the azure cli and a bit of [JMESPath](https://learn.microsoft.com/en-us/cli/azure/query-azure-cli?tabs=concepts,bash), for example, I'm doing this to look up AAD groups since in my case they follow a naming convention:
+If you want to, you can enhance the script to also look up these resources using the azure cli and a bit of [JMESPath](https://learn.microsoft.com/en-us/cli/azure/query-azure-cli?tabs=concepts,bash), for example, I'm doing this to look up AAD groups since in my case they follow a naming convention:

 ```ps1
 ImportIfNotExists 'sample.azuread_group.your_group_name' $(az ad group show --group "{your-group-name-prefix}-$env" --query id --output tsv)